 A fully integrated visual environment that allows you to rapidly and efficiently create extensions to integrate with core or legacy systems.

-The 1-Click Publish feature, which enables the immediate remote deployment of extensions, including all of their dependencies, in any Platform Server.
+The 1-Click Publish feature, which enables the immediate remote deployment of extensions, including all their dependencies, in any Platform Server.
 Once published, simply use the extension in your module.

 A highly specialized environment that extends the extension life cycle by automating integration with enterprise and external systems.
 Integration Studio leverages expert IT developers with a tool that eases the packaging of components built to integrate OutSystems applications with other systems.